crazy-max/docker-dokuwiki/README.md

 * `/data` : Contains configuration, plugins, templates and data

-> :warning: Note that the volume should be owned by uid `1500` and gid `1500`.
+> :warning: Note that the volume should be owned by the user/group with the specified `PUID` and `PGID`.
 If you don't give the volume correct permissions, the container may not start.

 ### Ports